Vadapalani

 Vadapalani is a neighbourhood in the city of Chennai in Tamil Nadu, India.
-It is known for its film studios and the Vadapalani Andavar Temple, which is an important pilgrimage centre.
+It is known for its film studios, the Vadapalani Andavar Temple, and Vengeeswarar Temples which are important pilgrimage centres for Hindus.
 Situated in the western part of Chennai, Vadapalani is an important bus terminus on Arcot Road.
 Vadapalani is one of the busiest and densely populated areas in Chennai.

+History

+The name Vada-Palani means North Palani.
+This place is famous for its Palani Andavar Temple, dedicated to Lord Murugan, built in the late 19th century.

+It is said that people who cannot undertake the pilgrimage to the Palani can visit the Vadapalani temple with their offerings.
+Palaniandavar (Lord Muruga) is said to shower devotees with his blessings just the same as in Palani Murugan Temple.

+With the presence of this famous temple, since the late 19th century, the area developed into a metropolitan socio-economic hub of attraction and became a part of Chennai city.

 Malls

-The Forum Vijaya Mall, the biggest mall in the neighbourhood, is located on Arcot Road.
+The Nexus Vijaya Mall, the biggest mall in the neighbourhood, is located on Arcot Road.
 The mall comprises a total of 14,72,000 sq.ft of floor space including 6 levels of retail space and 13 levels of parking space.

 Film industry

 Along with Kodambakkam, Vadapalani is well known for its film studios and other cine infrastructure.
 The Vijaya Vauhini Studios, Vikram Studios are located in the neighbourhood, whereas the Prasad Colour Lab and Prasad Studios, Efx Studios, and AVM Studio are in the adjacent Saligramam area.
 The residence of several actors are located in Vadapalani.